 Senior Administrative Assistant

 Phone: (206) 296-6431

-Ms. Shea joined the Seattle University College of Arts & Sciences as a staff member in 2017, and worked in the English Department prior to joining the ROTC office.
+Ms. Shea joined Seattle U's College of Arts & Sciences as a staff member in 2017, and has been working in the ROTC office since 2018.
 She is a born-and-raised Seattleite with a Bachelor's Degree from Western Washington University.
 She loves getting to know our Cadets, and watching them grow into successful scholars and Commissioned Officers.

 Ms. Rose first graduated Seattle University in 1992 and never left, as many staff and faculty fondly remember.
 She pursued multiple degrees over her time at the University and worked in most of the departments within the College of Arts and Sciences.
 In 2016, she came out of retirement to work with the Military Science/ROTC program until her passing in 2018.
 During her two years with the Brady Battalion, she helped with everything from organizing events to offering advice and support to all the Cadets who came in.
 She filled the office with her laughter and her wit and is missed every day.
 Ms. Rose is survived by her husband Mike and their three children and five grandchildren, and the Brady Battalion thanks them for sharing the wonderful Ms. Rose with us.